 About Me

-I am a prospective Ph.D. student and currently work as a Research Technician in the CoNCH Lab at the Centre for Brain and Mind, Western University, London, Ontario.
-I also serve as support staff for the Computational Core at the Centre for Brain and Mind.
+I am a Ph.D. student at Western University, Ontario, Canada working with Dr. Ingrid Johnsrude (CoNCH Lab) and Dr. Ali Khan (Khan Lab).
+I also serve as support staff for the BrainsCAN Computational RIC.
 I hold an M.Sc. in Neuroscience and a B.Sc. in Electrical Engineering.

 Research Interests